 - AutoPick is another helpful feature.
 By enabling AutoPick (you can do this when you Register or Edit Your Info), you're telling the site to automatically submit picks for you if for some reason you miss the deadline.
 This option is helpful if you know you're going to be out of town for a week or two and can't submit picks.
 It also helps if you're in a pool and don't ever want to be caught with no picks for a week if you forget or miss the deadline.
 AutoPick options include: all favorites, all underdogs, all home teams, all visitors, or random picks.
 I'll run AutoPick each week just before I post Sunday's results.
 Important AutoPick Note: To keep things fair for everyone on the site, you only get three (3) AutoPick weeks for the season.
 Once you use up your 3 reprieves, you're out of luck and won't have any picks posted for the next week you miss.
 Partial weeks -- where you only miss the deadline for some but not all of the games -- and playoff weeks don't count against your 3 AutoPicks.
 These restrictions insure that the AutoPick feature is only used as intended (i.e. to bail you out when you miss a week) and won't skew the rankings.

 - The tiebreaker for each week is total points in the last game on the schedule, usually the Monday Night game.
 If two or more people pick the same number of games correctly for the week, the person who guesses closest to the actual total points without going over gets the top spot for the week.
 If all of the tied players are over the actual total points, then the winner will be the one closest to the number.
+You must enter a valid total greater than zero to be eligible for the tiebreaker.
 The tiebreaker is only used by the site to determine the weekly winner, but all of the rankings including pool rankings are sorted by the tiebreaker.
 So you can use it in your pools to determine your weekly winner as well.

 - The season-long tiebreaker is best single week, weeks 1-17 (regular season), based on winning percentage.
 This has never been needed for the overall site but can be used at the poolmaster's discretion for your private pools.
 Check with your poolmaster on the policy for your pool.
 Example, two people tie at the end of the season but Player A went 13-3 (81%) in his best week while Player B went 12-2 (86%) in his best week.
 In this case, Player B would win the season tiebreaker.
 The site calculates the Best Week tie-breaker using each player's best 5 weeks during the regular season (if players are still tied after that, what can I say, they tied).
 Players will be ranked according to this tie-breaker in all of the overall season standings (for the site and your pools).
 In the rankings table, if you roll your mouse over the player's name, you should see a pop-up note with their actual Season Tie-Breaker Rank.